bobgreenshields/cragmaw-castle/_areas/01-castle-entrance.md

   - 2
 ---

 [**Wis (Perception) check**]({{ site.baseurl }}{% link party.md %})
-* DC 18 something hidden
+* DC 23 hear the sentries in area 3 and 18
-* DC 10 something obvious